datavillage-me/developer-documentation/docs/console/console.md

 permalink: docs/console
 ---

-# Application settings
+# Collaboration console
 {: .no_toc }

-You can find everything you know about configuring your application in the following sections..
+You can find everything you need about configuring your collaboration space with the collaboration console in the following sections.
 {: .fs-6 .fw-300 }